Head injuries

-All parents should be notified of a head injury no matter how hard because they can continue to develop for days after an injury.
+All parents should be notified of any head injury because they can continue to develop for days after an injury.

-- Medical Clearance: Students cannot return to activities without evaluation and a written clearance from a qualified health care provider.
+- Medical clearance: Students cannot return to activities without an evaluation and a written clearance from a qualified health care provider.

 Student athletes suspected of a concussion or traumatic head injury